Defence Bioengineering and Electromedical Laboratory

 The Defence Bioengineering and Electromedical Laboratory is an Indian defence laboratory of the Defence Research and Development Organisation.
 Located in Bangalore, its main function is the research and development of technologies and products in the areas of life support, medical and physiological protection systems for the Indian Armed Forces.
 The laboratory is organised under the Life Sciences Directorate of the Defence Research and Development Organisation.
-Its present director is Dr T M Kotresh.
+Its present director is Dr R Indu Shekar.

 History

 The Defence Bioengineering and Electromedical Laboratory was formed in April 1976 by bringing together the Aero Electroengineering Unit of Aeronautical Development Establishment and the Electromedical Instrumentation Division of the Electronics and Radar Development Establishment, located nearby.
 Since 23 June 1992, the facility has been functioning at its own independent premises located at the Aeronautical Development Establishment campus.

 It is one of the few Defence Research and Development Organisation laboratories dedicated to research and development work for the services and also spin off use to the civilian population.